juangamella/aicp/README.md

 python -m src.run_experiments
 ```

-**The experimental settings are controlled via command line arguments**
+## Command-line arguments

+The experimental settings are controlled via command line arguments.
 The following give general control over how the experiments are run:

 - `n_workers`: Size of the process pool on which to run experiments in parallel.
 Setting it to `-1` uses as many workers as cores are visible to the parent python process.
 Default is `1`, ie. running experiments sequentially.
 - `batch_size`: Size of the experiment batches which are submitted to the worker pool.
 A lower batch size reduces the maximum size of allocated memory (useful if running experiments with large graphs, see [this post](https://stackoverflow.com/questions/26520781/multiprocessing-pool-whats-the-difference-between-map-async-and-imap)), but increases overhead.
 Defaults to `20000`.